senzing-garage/knowledge-base/proposals/working-with-config/README.md

 1. Add new **python-only** API for sz_config_tool (perhaps `SzInternalConfigManager`)
     1. `addConfig(String configDefinition, String configComment)`  returns **ConfigID**
     1. `getTemplateConfig()` returns  **ConfigDefinition**
+1. Pros:
+    1. The user never has a copy of **ConfigDefinition**.
+So they can't corrupt it.
+    1. Each "grpc" SDK only has to call the gRPC server to do the "heavy lifting".
+    1. Updating the Senzing Configuration over gRPC is not sensitive to non-sticky routing.
+1. Cons:
+    1. Each "core" SDK has to implement a sophisticated `createNewConfigAddDatasources` method.
+    1. The returned message may have to return the result of each data source added.

 ### Proposal 3 example